MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-define-customer-vendor-document-layouts.md

 1. On the **Document Layouts** page, on the line for a report layout that you want to send to a specific contact for the customer, choose the **Select Email from Contacts** action.
 2. On the **Contacts** page, select one or more contacts, and then choose **OK**.

-## <a name="see-related-microsoft-trainingtrainingmoduleschange-documents-dynamics--business-central" />See related [Microsoft training](/training/modules/change-documents-dynamics-365-business-central/)
+## <a name="see-related-microsoft-trainingtrainingmoduleschange-documents-dynamics-365-business-central" />See related [Microsoft training](/training/modules/change-documents-dynamics-365-business-central/)

 ## <a name="see-also" />See Also